stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 He looked a little lost for a moment, and Julia almost felt her heart soften.

-“Of course, Father was involved in some dashed peculiar goings-on of his own you know...” he began, as he opened the doors to the library, and tailed off.
+“Of course, Father was involved in some dashed peculiar goings-on of his own you know…” he began, as he opened the doors to the library, and tailed off.

 William had his jacket draped over a chair and his shirt-sleeves rolled up.
 He was standing on a stool, carefully measuring one of the floor-to-ceiling bookshelves with a measuring tape.
 He jotted something down in his notebook with a stub of pencil, and then turned to the pair of them with a broad—and only slightly guilty—smile.